Écija: Location

 The urban nucleus of Écija lies on the left bank of the Genil, over the river's fluvial terraces, built in the Roman era on a location apt for the control of the river and its meadows.

 Climate

-Écija is known in Spain as La sartén de Andalucía ("The Frying Pan of Andalusia"), supposedly because its high summer temperatures, although records show higher temperatures elsewhere in Spain (Murcia or Montoro, Córdoba).

-Écija suffered several floods in December 2010.
+Écija has a hot summer mediterranean climate, with mild wet winters and very hot, dry summers. Écija is one of the cities considered to be "the frying pan" of Spain, due to its location on the guadalquivir valley.
+Precipitation is relatively low compared to the other regions on the valley.
+However, Écija suffered several floods in December 2010.